 NIEHS Priorities for HHEAR Analyses:

-As the primary funder of HHEAR, the NIEHS extends eligibility to all NIEHS funded studies that have human or environmental samples related to a human health endpoint, including projects funded through the Superfund Research Program (NOTE: for SRP funded projects services are limited to analysis of environmental matrices and untargeted analysis of biological samples).
+As the primary funder of HHEAR, the NIEHS extends eligibility to all NIEHS funded studies that have human or environmental samples related to a human health endpoint, including projects funded through the Superfund Research Program.
 The major emphases of these studies should be on extending the exposure analyses of the parent grant and to support the harmonization of data generated across NIEHS funded studies.
 Ultimately, the goal of HHEAR analyses is to fulfill the promise of the exposome and aligning the complex interactions between multiple exposures in multiple biological endpoints in distinct life stages.